A class of globally solvable Markovian quadratic BSDE systems and applications: Main results

 admits a locally H\"{o}lderian solution $(\bsv,\bsw)$ such that $\bsv$ is a locally uniform limit of a subsequence of $\set{\bsv^m}$ in Theorem \ref{thm:abstract}, and $\bsw$ is the weak Jacobian of $\bsv$ on $(0,T)\times \R^d$. \end{theorem}

 The solutions produced in Theorem \ref{thm:existence} are not necessarily unique, even when the solutions to the approximating equations are.
-Moreover, their local-martingale parts are not necessarily (true) martingales.
 Indeed, one only needs to consider the case where $\bsf\equiv 0$ and where $\{\bsg^m\}$ is a sequence of bounded and smooth approximations to the function $\bsg$ appearing in Tychonov's non-uniqueness theorem (see \cite[p.~171]{Joh78}) for the heat equation.